VeeamHub/SuperEdit/README.md

 # Superedit
+## VeeamHub
-## VeeamHub are community driven projects, and are not created by Veeam R&D nor validated by Veeam Q&A. They are maintained by community members which might be or not be Veeam employees.
+Veeamhub projects are community driven projects, and are not created by Veeam R&D nor validated by Veeam Q&A. They are maintained by community members which might be or not be Veeam employees.

 ## Distributed under MIT license
 Copyright (c) 2016 VeeamHub